 Today’s post will walk you through “phase 1” (perhaps the least exciting but definitely the most transforming phase of the project) with posts about the remainder of the project coming later in the week.
 As you can see from this “before” photo, the original built-in bookcases had a lot of ugly going on, including wimpy shelves & crown moulding, ’70s-ish wood, and dated brass knobs.

 I started by having the crown moulding replaced with more substantial moulding, which was continued around the entire room.
 Then I had a strip of moulding added to the front of each of the shelves to make them look more substantial as well (my contractor had to shave about 1/2″ off the back of each shelf to maintain the original shelving depth).

 Next I tackled the ugly wood with a simple solution – paint.
-After lightly sanding all surfaces and wiping away the dust with a tack cloth, I primed with Zinsser Cover-Stain oil base primer, using a paintbrush for the trim and tight spaces and a WhizzFlock 4″ roller (my favorite roller for painting wood!) for the flat surfaces:
+After lightly sanding all surfaces and wiping away the dust with a tack cloth, I primed with Zinsser Cover-Stain oil base primer (affiliate link), using a paintbrush for the trim and tight spaces and a WhizzFlock 4″ roller (my favorite roller for painting wood!) for the flat surfaces:

 It’s amazing what a difference some paint, trim, and a few knobs can make!

 Update!: For more details on the built-in bookcase and fireplace transformation, check out these additional posts:

 Thanks for stopping by!